HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 4/1-command_line.md

 ## Make a directory

-`$ mkdir HYCommandLine` means make a directory called "HYCommandLine". `mkdir` is the name of the tool and `HYCommandLine` is an argument or piece of information that we give the tool.
+`$ mkdir HYCommandLine` means make a directory (folder) called "HYCommandLine". `mkdir` is the name of the tool and `HYCommandLine` is an argument or piece of information that we give the tool.

 ## Moving around

 `$ cd HYCommandLine` means go inside the "HYCommandLine" directory.
-Confirm that you're there by typing `pwd`.
+Try that, then confirm that you're there by typing `pwd`.

 There are a few helpful shortcuts so that you don't have to type too much. `.` is the current directory, `..` is the parent directory, and `~` is home.
 So `cd ..` means change up to the parent directory.